buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 + how users move between different months and years; and
 + managing error states (for example, if a user enters a return date that’s **before** the departure date).

 Searching on Dribbble for [‘date picker’](https://dribbble.com/search?q=date+picker) returns a wealth of different solutions – and aesthetics – for date pickers.
-Harpal Singh’s [date picker](https://dribbble.com/shots/3397410-Date-Picker-Calendar-Component), in particular, is worth looking at for the consideration he gives to different base, hover and error states).
+Harpal Singh’s [date picker](https://dribbble.com/shots/3397410-Date-Picker-Calendar-Component), in particular, is worth looking at for the consideration he gives to different base, hover and error states.

 Finally, Vitaly Friedman – Smashing Magazine’s founder – has written an exhaustive and very in-depth overview of date pickers, [Designing the Perfect Date and Time Picker](https://www.smashingmagazine.com/2017/07/designing-perfect-date-time-picker/).
 A 40 minute read, it’s well worth setting aside some time to work your way through.
 Never one for half measures, Friedman considers every eventuality.

 Google Flights’ date picker is a great example of a date picker that’s **beautifully designed, intuitive and easy to use**.
 As I did with the Netlify Credit Card Modal (highlighted above), I’ve included an analysis of it in my [pattern library](https://noti.st/mrmurphy/Zy3ib6/pattern-library-google-flights-date-picker).